ApollosProject/apollos-apps/packages/apollos-ui-passes/README.md

 This package exports two components:

-1. A plug-and-play data-connected "route" that you can add right to your `react-navigation` router:
+1. A plug-and-play data-connected "route" that you can add right to your `@react-navigation/native` router:

 ```
 import Passes from '@apollosproject/apollos-ui-passes`;